PricelessToolkit/SOILSENS-V5W/README.md

 ## Programming using Arduino IDE

-1. - Open the Arduino IDE.
+1. - Open the provided code in the Arduino IDE.
 2. - Install all neccecery libraries.
 ```c